-Trained in sociology, Ng Hui Hsien works as an artist, writer and researcher.
-Her art practice uses photography as a medium to explore themes such as consciousness, the nature of reality and the interconnectivity between beings; they are sites where the unconscious can find indirect expression.
-Like the nature of a still image, in the different forms her work takes, it is always attempting to create space for pause.
+Ng Hui Hsien is an artist, writer, and researcher.
+Her art practice uses photography as a medium to explore themes such as consciousness, (im)materiality, and interconnectivity; her works are sites where the unconscious can find expression, indirectly or otherwise.